jstewart8053/jstewart8053/README.md

 ![website](Banners.gif)

 ## Hello!
-I'm Jen... and my passion is developing amazing user experiences!
+I'm Jen...
+I started learning Web Development as a hobby in 2016.
+After completing my first project I was hooked!
+I enrolled and graduated from Bloom Institute of Technology (formerly Lambda School) in December of 2020.
+My passion is developing amazing user experiences!
+There is always more to learn, and plenty to teach in Development... hard work pays off!

 ## Please take a moment to find out more about me at my portfolio [website]

 ### Or you can connect with me at [Linkedin] ☺️

 <br />

+- 🥳 January 4th, 2022 will mark my first year of working as a Professional Full-Stack Web Developer!
-- 👯 I am always working on group projects, work projects, and personal projects!
+- 👯 Currently I am working with a team of awesome Developers in Kansas City, Missouri!
-- ♡ Go to jenstewart.net to check out my latest work!
+- ♡ My favorite quote is “For every minute you are angry you lose sixty seconds of happiness.” ― Ralph Waldo Emerson
+- 🤓 I believe code should be short, clean, concise and well-documented.
-- 🥅 2021 Goals: Learn more about authentication methods, and different tech stacks.
+- 🥅 2022 Goals: Learn Typescript and start working on a new big personal project!
-- ⚡ Fun fact: I love electronics, and often make projects from my favorite hobby website [instructables]
+- ⚡ Fun fact: Prior to becoming a Developer I worked in the Healthcare Administration field for a Fortune 25 company.

 <br />